WikipediaLibrary/TWLight/docs/sysadmin.md

 The TWLight alpha ships with English, French, and Finnish.
 If you have translation files in a new language to deploy (yay!), or updates to an existing language file, see `locale/README.md`.
 This covers translations of all content in `.html` and `.py` files.

 If you would like to translate *model instance content* (for instance, `Partner.description`), this uses the django-modeltranslation app.
 See https://django-modeltranslation.readthedocs.io/ for documentation; see `TWLight/resources/translation.py` for an example.

+When you deploy a new language to TWLight, make sure to run `python manage.py makemigrations` and then `python manage.py migrate` *on the server*; django-taggit needs to make migrations to cover the new field for the new language, but these migrations are outside of version control so they will not be automatically deployed with your new code.